The Godin xtSA is an example of Godin's alternative thinking, with their "Multi-Voice" approach to an electric guitar.

 - Strap holder pin (neck) needs to be moved just a little further around the horn to prevent accidental release (and possible resulting heart attack).
 I had this thing let go from both ends - fortunately I had a firm grip on the neck - absolutely scary!
 Providing the necessary two Strap Locks (for a few extra dollars) this problem could have been prevented.

 - Switch to allow both Humbucker PUs together, possibly also with Phase switching.
 A simple DPDT will do it.
 Could be incorporated with the volume and tone knobs.

 - Should ship with a proper hard case, not a bag.
-Worth too much to risk in a mere bag (regardless of who's logo is on it).
+Worth too much to risk in a mere bag (regardless of who's logo is on the bag).